TCFD

 In the future, we will continue to expand and refine the scope of disclosure of analysis results, including quantitative results, and periodically review our scenario analysis in response to social trends.

-Opportunities of high importance Details Main mitigation plans
+Opportunities of high importance Details Impact Time of

-Cost and GHG emissions reduction through efficient use of renewables ■ Reduction of electricity costs and GHG emissions by introducing renewable energy and energy-saving equipment (facilities, logistics, etc.)
+Cost reduction through efficient supply chain ■ Reduction of electricity costs and GHG emissions by introducing renewable energy and energy-saving equipment

 ■ Cost reduction through enhanced water efficiency